blawney/knife_circ_rna/README.md

 # Verifying Installation
 Pre-trimmed fastq files for 1 human sample are provided with the release of v1.1.
 See the README under testData for instructions to run KNIFE on this sample.
 Expected results are provided in testData/testOutput.

+# One Troubleshooting Suggestion
+If there is nothing in the circReads/glmReports directory after running KNIFE, it could be that the setting "complete" or "appended" should be changed to the other option.

 # Contact
 This code was developed and is maintained by Linda Szabo, lszabo at stanford.edu.
 Please understand that I am continuing to develop new algorithms, but I will do my best to respond in a timely manner.